 Assessment policy

 St. Mary's CVA New Mills

-SAINT MARY'S

-Approved by: P. Chapman Chair of Governors- Date: September 2020
+Approved by: P. Chapman Date: February 2023

-Last reviewed on: July 2020
+Last reviewed on: February 2023

-Next review due by: September 2022
+Next review due by: February 2025

 Contents

 1. Aims 2

 2. Legislation and guidance 2

 3. Principles of assessment 2

 4. Assessment approaches 3

 5. Collecting and using data 8

 6. Reporting to parents 9

 7. Inclusion 9

-8. Training
+8. Training 9

-9. Roles and responsibilities
+9. Roles and responsibilities 10

-10. Monitoring
+10. Monitoring 10

-11. Links with other policies
+11. Links with other policies 11

 1. Aims

 This policy aims to:

-- Provide clear guidelines on our approach to formative and summative assessment - Establish a consistent and coherent approach to recording summative assessment outcomes and reporting to parents - Clearly set out how and when assessment practice will be monitored and evaluated 2.
-Legislation and guidance Since the removal of National Curriculum levels in 2014, schools have been free to develop their own approaches to assessment.
+- Provide clear guidelines on our approach to formative and summative assessment - Establish a consistent and coherent approach to recording summative assessment outcomes and reporting to parents - Clearly set out how and when assessment practice will be monitored and evaluated

+2. Legislation and guidance

+Since the removal of National Curriculum levels in 2014, schools have been free to develop their own approaches to assessment.

 This policy refers to the recommendations in the Final Report of the Commission on Assessment without Levels.

 It also refers to statutory reporting requirements set out in the Education (Pupil Information) (England) Regulations 2005: schedule 1.

 Academies, including free schools, if applicable, add/amend: This policy complies with our funding agreement and articles of association.

-3. Principles of assessment- (please refer to Assessment Framework (appendix) At St. Mary's CVA, we believe that the key aim of assessment is to support pupil achievement and progress.
-Through our assessment and reporting practice, we aim to: Aims I Enable pupils to understand what they have to do to reach end of lesson, unit, topic, academic year and key stage expectations.
-I Allow teachers to determine what a child can/cannot do and to help them plan future support to fill any gaps in knowledge and understanding.
-Pelp set targets and involve pupils in their own learning.
+3. Principles of assessment- (please refer to Assessment Framework (appendix)

+At St. Mary's CVA, we believe that the key aim of assessment is to support pupil achievement and progress.
+Through our assessment and reporting practice, we aim to:

+Aims

+Tenable pupils to understand what they have to do to reach end of lesson, unit, topic, academic year and key stage expectations.

-2 Give parents a clear idea of what their child can do and what they need to do to progress.
-Provide information that can be used to evaluate teaching and learning practice.
-2 Give pupils effective feedback so they know what they have done well and what they need to improve.
-I Enable all pupils, including pupils with Special Educational Needs and Disabilities (SEND), to make effective progress.
+- 2 Allow teachers to determine what a child can/cannot do and to help them plan future support to fill any gaps in knowledge and understanding. - Help set targets and involve pupils in their own learning. - 2 Give parents a clear idea of what their child can do and what they need to do to progress. - Provide information that can be used to evaluate teaching and learning practice. - [] Give pupils effective feedback so they know what they have done well and what they need to improve. - Enable all pupils, including pupils with Special Educational Needs and Disabilities (SEND), to make effective progress.

 The principles that underpin assessment at St. Mary's CVA are:

-2 Every child can achieve: teachers are constantly evaluating: 'What do I need to do next, to enable all children in my class to achieve?'
-The removal of levels has helped to improve pupils' mind-sets and all pupils have the opportunity to access more challenging aspects of the curriculum.
-The Primary National Curriculum Programmes of Study are used as the expectations for all pupils.
-Assessment of pupil's attainment and progress is directly linked to the curriculum and evaluates pupils' knowledge and understanding of subject requirements. ?
-Assessment is used to ensure that all pupils make appropriate progress.

-2 All children need to understand the learning objective in each of their lessons and what they need to achieve it.
-A 'Success Criteria' is shared, or formulated, at the start of each session and pupils' work is assessed against this criteria.
-I Strategies are used to ensure that pupils have a secure understanding of key ideas and concepts before moving onto the next phase of learning.
+- Every child can achieve: teachers are constantly evaluating: 'What do I need to do next, to enable all children in my class to achieve?'
+The removal of levels has helped to improve pupils' mind-sets and all pupils have the opportunity to access more challenging aspects of the curriculum. - The Primary National Curriculum Programmes of Study are used as the expectations for all pupils.
+Assessment of pupil's attainment and progress is directly linked to the curriculum and evaluates pupils' knowledge and understanding of subject requirements. - Assessment is used to ensure that all pupils make appropriate progress. - 2 All children need to understand the learning objective in each of their lessons and what they need to achieve it.
+A 'Success Criteria' is shared, or formulated, at the start of each session and pupils' work is assessed against this criteria. - The strategies are used to ensure that pupils have a secure understanding of key ideas and concepts before moving onto the next phase of learning.

 There are three main types of assessment used at St. Mary's CVA: